Compassionate Guidance for Family-Related Legal Matters

 Paternity

 Paternity cases involve the legal recognition of the father of a child.
-In Florida there are five ways to establish paternity:
+In Florida, there are five ways to establish paternity:

-• Administrative order based on genetic tests
+• There is an administrative order based on genetic tests.

 Domestic Violence Injunctions (Restraining Orders)